aaaronic/emilylakehansen.com/README.md

 ## About
-Emily Lake Hansen is a fat, bisexual poet and memoirist and the author of the poetry collection _Home and Other Duty Stations_ (Kelsay Books, 2020) as well as the chapbooks _Pharaoh's Daughter Keeps a Diary_ (Kissing Dynamite Press, forthcoming 2022) and _The Way the Body Had to Travel_ (Dancing Girl Press, 2014).
+Emily Lake Hansen is a fat, bisexual,  and invisibly disabled poet and memoirist and the author of the poetry collection _Home and Other Duty Stations_ (Kelsay Books, 2020) as well as the chapbooks _Pharaoh's Daughter Keeps a Diary_ (Kissing Dynamite Press, forthcoming 2022) and _The Way the Body Had to Travel_ (Dancing Girl Press, 2014).
 Her poetry